giova23/syslog-sign/README.md

 in order to properly generate all rfc5848 records.

-Signature Blocks are already implemented, Certificate Blocks and Signature groups are still missing.
+Signature Blocks are already implemented, Certificate Blocks and Signature groups still missing.
 We have (optional) encryption for the output (out of the standard, and suboptimal)